-7 Ways on How to Act Around Someone Who Doesn’t like You
+15 Tips on How to Act Around Someone Who Doesn’t Like You

 We all look forward to acceptance, love, and appreciation from people around us.
-When people say ‘I don’t care if people like me or not’, they’re creating an emotional wall to protect themselves from being hurt or rejected.
+Many times when people say ‘I don’t care if people like me or not’, it’s possible that they’re creating an emotional wall to protect themselves from being hurt or rejected.

-Being a social animal it’s natural to look at these things.
+Being a social animal with emotions, it’s natural to look up at these things.

-Let’s look at how to act around someone who doesn’t like you.
+15 tips on how to act around someone who doesn’t like you

 1. Be good to them